p0n1/tari-university/src/merged-mining/mining-simulation/merged_mining_centralization.md

 Bitcoin is a digital currency which was introduced in 2009.
 Its security is based on a proof of work, and a transaction is only considered valid once the system obtains proof that a sufficient amount of computational work has been exerted by authorising nodes.
 The miners constantly try to solve cryptographic puzzles puzzles in the form of a hash computation.
 The process of adding a new block to the blockchain is called mining and these blocks contain a set of transactions.
 The average time to create a new block in blockchain is ten minutes.
 Two types of agents participate in the Bitcoin network: miners, who validate transactions and clients, who trade in currency.
 The blockchain is a shared data structure responsible for storing all transaction history.
 The blocks are connected with each other in the form of a chain.
 The first block of the chain is known as Genesis.
 Each block consists of a Block Header, Transaction Counter and Transaction.

 Each block in the chain is identified by a hash in the header.
 The hash is unique and generated bu the Secure Hash Algorithm (SHA-256).
 SHA takes any size plaintext and calculates a fixed size 256-bit cryptographic hash.
 Each header contains the address of the previous block in the chain.
 The process of adding blocks in the blockchain is called "mining of blocks".
-If miners mine a valid block
+If miners mine a valid block, it publishes the blocks and extends the blockchain by a new block.
+The creator of the block is rewarded with the bitcoin.

 ### Mining